 36 “Teacher,” he asked, “which is the most important commandment in the Law?”

 37 Jesus replied, “‘Love the Lord your God with all your heart and with all your soul.
 Love him with all your mind.’
 (Deuteronomy 6:5) 38 This is the first and most important commandment.
 39 And the second is like it.
 ‘Love your neighbor as you love yourself.’
 (Leviticus 19:18)

-I shared this post with a friend and she replied…
+I shared this above with a friend and she replied…

 “That was fantastic!!!
 Thank you for sharing!
 I love all your ‘Peter’ moments!
 What an honour to know that you (we) will rise and fall, but that our Father is there EVERY TIME to pick us up, dust us off and praise us, sending us back on course.

 You are beloved!
 Your energy is contagious as it exudes the love of our Father!
 I LOVE that about you!
 You share that same twinkle in your eye that your Dad has.
 Captivating, inviting, loving and spunky!
 Don’t ever change!
 I love you, just the way you are!!!”